19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (3) Nothing in this section shall be construed as imposing on the Authority, directly or indirectly, any form of duty or liability enforceable by proceedings before any court to which it would not otherwise be subject.

-(4) In subsection (1), the reference to public accountants includes a reference to accounting firms and accounting corporations.
+(4) In subsection (1), the reference to public accountants includes a reference to accounting firms and accounting corporations providing public accountancy services.

+[Act 5 of 2013 wef 01/04/2013]

 ### Powers of Authority